 Current Document - search the active document only.

 Project Documents - search across all schematic documents in the active project.

 Open Documents - search across all open schematic documents, regardless of the project to which they belong.

 Project Physical Documents - search across the Compiled Document tabbed views of the active project's source schematic documents.

-To search for text across Project Physical Documents requires that active project is compiled first.
-If this is not done, the search will only be across the logical sheets (Editor tabbed view of the document).
+To search for text across Project Physical Documents requires the active project to be compiled first.
+If this is not done, the search will simply be across the logical sheets (Editor tabbed view of the document).